-respect of a gift or political contribution is defined in subsection 248(31).
-The "amount of the advantage in respect of a gift or a contribution" by a donor is in general defined as the total of all amounts, "at the time the gift or contribution is made" of any "property, service, compensation or other benefit" that the donor or a person not dealing at arm's length with the donor "has received or obtained or is entitled, either immediately or in the future and either absolutely or contingently, to receive or to obtain as partial consideration for, or in gratitude for, the gift or contribution".
-As such, the advantage has the following characteristics:
+The original wording in paragraph 248 (31)(a), introduced by the December 2002 Amendments, defined the "amount of the advantage in respect of a gift or a contribution" to generally be the total of all amounts, "at the time the gift or contribution is made" of any "property, service, compensation or other benefit" that the donor or a person not dealing at arm's length with the donor "has received or obtained or is entitled, either immediately or in the future and either absolutely or contingently, to receive or to obtain as partial consideration for, or in gratitude for, the gift or contribution".

+As such, the advantage had the following characteristics:

-- The value of the advantage is the total value of any "property, service, compensation or other benefit" in question; - The timing for valuation of the amount of the advantage is at the time when the gift is made; - The advantage could be received, obtained, or entitled to by either (a) the donor or (b) a person not dealing at arm's length with the donor; and - The advantage may be either (1) received immediately or to be received in the future, (2) to be received by the donor absolutely or contingently, or (3) to be received by the donor as partial consideration for or in gratitude for the gift received by the charity.
+- The value of the advantage is the total value of any "property, service, compensation or other benefit" in question; - The timing for valuation of the amount of the advantage is at the time when the gift is made; - The advantage could be received, obtained, or entitled to by either (a) the donor or (b) a person not dealing at arm's length with the donor; - The advantage may be either (a) received immediately or to be received in the future, (2) to be received by the donor absolutely or contingently, or (3) to be received by the donor as partial consideration for or in gratitude for the gift received by the charity.